lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Each Composite ML-DSA algorithm has a unique signature label value which is used in constructing the message representative `M'` in the `Composite-ML-DSA.Sign()` ({{sec-hash-comp-sig-sign}}) and `Composite-ML-DSA.Verify()` ({{sec-hash-comp-sig-verify}}).
 This helps protect against component signature values being removed from the composite and used out of context of X.509, or if the prohibition on reusing key material between a composite and a non-composite, or between two composites is not adhered to.

-Note that there are two different context strings `ctx` at play: the first is the application context that is passed in to `Composite-ML-DSA.Sign` and bound to the to-be-signed message `M'`.
-The second is the `ctx` that is passed down into the underlying `ML-DSA.Sign` and here Composite ML-DSA itself is the application that we wish to bind and so per-algorithm Label is used as the `ctx` for the underlying ML-DSA primitive.
-The EdDSA component primitive can also expose a `ctx` parameter, but this is not used by Composite ML-DSA.

 Within Composite ML-DSA, values of `Label` are fully specified, and runtime-variable `Label` values are not allowed.
 For authors of follow-on specifications that allow `Label` to be runtime-variable, it should be pre-fixed with the length, `len(Label) || Label` to prevent using this as an injection site that could enable various cryptographic attacks.